vintertown/sdi-doc/docs/ldap/backup-recovery-restore.md

 # Backup and recovery / restore

-For setting up LDAP on your second machine you can use the instructions listed in our [LDAP Installation Manual](/ldap/set-up/).
+To set up [LDAP](/acronyms) on your second machine, you can follow the instructions listed in our [LDAP Installation Manual](/ldap/set-up/).
 To export the data from your `a machine` to your `b machine` you can use Apache Directory Studio.
-We have registered with the following DN on the a machine `dc=betrayer,dc=com`.
+We  registered with the following DN on the a machine `dc=betrayer,dc=com`.
 By right-clicking on the DN root, we can generate an `ldif` file under export.
 We save it locally on our machine and upload it to the `b machine` via scp.

-The uploaded file maybe looks something like this.
 It is important to delete the head in order to successfully reconfigure it with `slapadd -l /data.ldif`. (`data.ldif` is the exported file) When installing `ldap` beforehand we have already configured our root tree with `dc=betrayer,dc=com`.
 That is the reason we need to delete the head.

-This should be removed
+This should be removed:

 ```ssh
 dn: dc=betrayer,dc=com